chairmanmao256/ENO-Linear-advection/README.md

 # ENO scheme for 1-D linear advection equation

 k-th order ENO scheme for 1-D linear advection equation is implemented in `ENO.py`.
+Written by WCY at Tsinghua University.
+It is the homework for the Course: Advanced Computational Fluid Mechanics, 2023.

-The problem is solved by intereacting with the `ENO` class.
+The 1-D linear advection problem is solved by intereacting with the `ENO` class.
 The construction function of the `ENO` class contains the following arguments:

 ```
 a: The convection speed, default value is 1